 Actiance helps US and EU financial services customers including broker-dealers, financial advisors, hedge funds, exchanges, banks, and insurers, meet their compliance, supervision, and eDiscovery obligations.

-Engage clients through the communication channels they demand while meeting FINRA, SEC, IIROC, FCA, and MiFID II requirements with:
+Engage clients through the communication channels they demand while meeting FINRA, SEC, IIROC, FCA, GDPR and MiFID II requirements with:

 Forensically-sound content capture to withstand the most rigorous regulatory or legal scrutiny

 Review conversations across email, social media, UC, messaging, and financial networks